BoltAuth/Auth/doc/debugging.md

 ### Enabling debugging

-When setting up and configuring Members, you should enable `debug` in both your Bolt configuration, and the extension configuration file as well.
+When setting up and configuring Auth, you should enable `debug` in both your Bolt configuration, and the extension configuration file as well.

 #### Configuration